Please use our A-Z INDEX to navigate this site where page links may lead to other sites

 WHAT SIZE ?

-Determining the size of what is anticipated will become the Universal energy cartridge by way of an International Standard, will require careful consideration of the physical dimensions, allied to the chemistry and energy density of different formats.
+Determining the size of what is anticipated will become the Universal energy cartridge by way of an International Standard, or benchmark, will require careful consideration of the physical dimensions, allied to the chemistry and energy density of different formats.

 A SENSE OF URGENCY & COOPERATION - MOTOR VEHICLES